TslEdv/WebTechologies-Project/README.md

 Future roles will be allocated as the project progresses.

+### Technical description
+There are 4 rooms available in total.
+To view all rooms, you can set a capacity of 2.
+Due to the current situation, rooms are limited to 50% capacity.

 Milestone 1 is in master branch in milestone1 tag.

 Milestone 2 is in master branch in milestone2 tag.